-Many years have passed but Susan still has her expressive, fine soprano voice and a deep love of her art evident in her new music and on her recent shows, where her professionalism, dynamic stage presence and and natural aptitude are loved by all.
+Many years have passed but Susan still has her expressive, fine soprano voice and a deep love of her art evident in her new music and on her recent shows, where her professionalism, dynamic stage presence and natural aptitude are loved by all.
 She has been hailed by many as the “Queen of Lover's rock” but her recordings embody all facets of Jamaican music.
-Susan has appeared all over The UK, Europe, Argentina, Mexico, Hawaii, New York and many other U.S. states and in the Caribbean and continues through 43 eventful and successful years in the industry, to do what she loves and does best....recording and performing some of the greatest reggae music ever made.
+Susan has appeared all over The UK, Europe, Argentina, Mexico, Hawaii, New York and many other U.S. states and in the Caribbean and continues through 43 eventful years in the industry, to do what she loves and does best....recording and performing some of the greatest soulful reggae music ever made.

 SUSAN CADOGAN, hailed by many as having the "sexiest voice in reggae" remains one of Jamaica's finest exports to the International music scene.
 Her musical journey continues.....

 Susan Cadogan was born November 2nd 1951 in St. Andrew, Jamaica, the third child of Rev. Claude & Mrs. Lola Cadogan.

 Susan spent several years of her childhood in her father’s homeland Belize (then called British Honduras), a quiet and chubby child whose life was touched by music from an early age.
 Her mother Lola, was a trained soprano who sang at church, official functions and also made a few 78 rpms.
 Her sister Jean loved music too and between them all, classical, sacred and secular music was always being played and sung in the home and there was also a piano which Susan eventually learnt to play.
 She loved to rock her baby brother to sleep so she could sing to him the many lullabies passed down by her Mother…she loved music and she loved to sing.
 After leaving high school and without knowing what she really wanted to do, she started working at the University of the West Indies Library in February 1973 until fate stepped in.
 This is her story…